TheoGicquel/L3-IrisaParser/DOC.md

 .
     - `files` : A list (or an equivalent `iterable`) of `string` which are names of the files to parse.
     - `ouputDir` (optional) : relative path where place extracted files as a `string`.
 Default is current directory.
-    - `text` (optional) : indicate if the file to parse will be extrextractedaced as a text file.
+    - `text` (optional) : indicate if files to parse will be extracted as a text file.
 Used as a boolean.
 Default is `True`.
-    - `xml` (optional) : indicate if the file to parse will be extracted as a xml file.
+    - `xml` (optional) : indicate if files to parse will be extracted as a xml file.
 Used as boolean.
 Default is False.

 *Note that if both `text` and `xml` are passed as `False`, files will be parsed but no output file will be writed.*